MattKevan/uxlift/_topic-categories/wireframing.md

 ---
 title: Wireframing
-intro: A skeletal outline of a webpage, acting as a jumping-off point for the product design process.
+description: A skeletal outline of a webpage, acting as a jumping-off point for the product design process.
 layout: listing
 ---